Top disabled access vacation destinations

 Parque dos Sonhos, Brazil

-An award-winning outdoor activity centre on a coffee plantation in San Paulo’s luscious hinterland where accessibility has been mainstreamed to perfection.
+Award-winning outdoor activity centre on a coffee plantation in San Paulo’s luscious hinterland where accessibility has been mainstreamed to perfection.
 As well as carefully adapted beds, baths and beyond, they have adapted sports equipment throughout with accessible pools, zip lining, canopy tour, carriage rides, hiking trails and accessible bicycles, to name but a few.
 It’s just all go at Campo.
-Maybe it’s something in the coffee.

 Again, Catalonia is leading the way in offering inclusive sailing vacations and outings showing that, with expert advice, guidance and safety procedures (the norm with any good sailing vacation anyway) the joys of sailing can be enjoyed by all, regardless of their mind or body.
 If the spirit is destined to sail, then let it sail.